-4.1 Symbolicism

-The central problem for symbolicists, which I have already mentioned, is that time is largely ignored, or considered only after the fact.31 Other typical concerns about symbolic models include their brittleness (i.e., lack of ability to survive partial destruction of the system or its representations), high-level discreteness,32 and unconvincing descriptions of low-level perceptual processes.33 R&D theory suffers from none of these limitations due to its essential inclusion of time and its responsibility to the underlying neural architecture.
+III.1.
+Symbolicism.
+The central problem for symbolicists, which I have already mentioned, is that time is largely ignored, or considered only after the fact.31 Other typical concerns about symbolic models include their brittleness (that is, lack of ability to survive partial destruction of the system or its representations), high-level discreteness,32 and unconvincing descriptions of low-level perceptual processes.33 R&D theory suffers from none of these limitations due to its essential inclusion of time and its responsibility to the underlying neural architecture.

-The central strengths of symbolicism are demonstrated by its many past successes (e.g. ACT, SOAR, etc.).
-These are largely due to its espousal of cognitivism, i.e., its willingness to peer inside the black box.
+The central strengths of symbolicism are demonstrated by its many past successes (for example, ACT and SOAR).
+These are largely due to its espousal of cognitivism, that is, its willingness to peer inside the black box.
 Doing so has made representation an essential ingredient for providing good explanations of cognitive systems.
 As well, symbolicism is supported by a powerful and general theory of computation.
 Together, the commitment to representation and the quantitative theory of computation, make for a unified understanding of cognitive systems.
 R&D theory shares similar strengths.
-While computational theory is bolstered by including control and information theory, and the notion of representation is sharpened to relate directly to neural systems, the ability to provide unified representational explanations remains.
+While computational theory is bolstered by including control and information theory, and the notion of representation is sharpened to relate directly to neural